lnds/sc-cli/README.md

 - Press **Enter** on the Type field to save changes
 - Press **Esc** at any time to cancel without saving
 - Changes are immediately updated in Shortcut and reflected in the UI

+#### Adding Comments in TUI

+When viewing a story detail (press **Enter** on a story), you can add comments directly from the TUI:

+1. Press **c** while in the detail view
+2. A comment popup appears with a text area
+3. Type your comment (supports multi-line text - press Enter for new lines)
+4. Press **Tab** to submit the comment
+5. Press **Esc** to cancel without adding the comment
+6. The story will refresh to show the new comment in the detail view

 #### Loading More Stories (Pagination)